psidex/CustomBangSearch/docs/supported-engines.md

 Feel free to submit a PR if you want to add one yourself, or if you have fixed a broken engine.

-TODO: Check if DDG / Brave search bangs overwrite ours, and if they do, add notes

 Symbol | Meaning
 ---|---
 ✅ | Fully working